-He created the Navigator Men’s Development Programme, and won acclaim for his work on the Metropolitan Police’s ‘gender agenda’, an area of specialism that became the focus of his Doctoral Research at the University of Bath, which he completed in 2009.
-As a result of this, he was invited to be a research fellow at Ashridge Business School, where he is also a faculty member of the Doctorate in Organisational Change.
+He created the Navigator Men’s Development Programme and won acclaim for his work on the Metropolitan Police’s ‘gender agenda’, an area of specialism that became the focus of his doctoral research at the University of Bath, which he completed in 2009.
+As a result of this he was invited to be a research fellow at Hult Ashridge Executive Education, where he is also now an adjunct Professor of Practice in Leadership and Management and a faculty member of the doctorate in organisational change.

 James is collaborating on a number of research projects with Dr Rob Warwick, Reader in Management and Organisational Learning at the University of Chichester.
 Their book, Organisation Development: A Bold Explorer’s Guide, was published in 2018.
 The book challenges the received building blocks of organisation development, putting the curious reflexive individual at the heart of their own development.
 James and Rob are now working together to explore practice-based learning: how to learn close to the grain of the work at times of discontinuous change.
 As part of this they are delving deeper into ‘artful knowing’; exploring how taking an imaginative creative approach to work can help people to meet organisational challenges.